jmcnamara/pytest_c_testrunner/docs/source/conftest.rst

 --------------------------

-The ``pytest.Item`` that we return in the previous step is an instance of a subclass so that we control the test result formatting.
+The ``pytest.Item`` that we return in the previous step is an instance of a subclass so that we can control the test result formatting.
 We also override the constructor so that we can pass the test result data structure as an additional parameter::

     class CTestItem(pytest.Item):